-For a discussion of the instruments used by us in connection with our hedging activities, refer to Note 36, Financial risk management, of our consolidated financial statements included in this Annual Report.
-Refer also to "Operating and financial review and prospects - Risk factors".
+For a discussion of the instruments used by us in connection with our hedging activities, refer to Note 36, Financial risk management, of our consolidated financial statements included in this Annual Report on Form 20-F. Refer also to "Operating and financial review and prospects - Risk factors".